kdemarest/flogue/README.md

 * In /Applications rename Sublime Text to sublime and Google Chrome to chrome

 # Running Flogue
+* To use a custom config, as a developer, set a flogueConfigId cookie to your name.
+This will load config.name.cfg
 * You probably want to run each of these in its own terminal, expecially if you're editing Monet.
 * In /flogue/monet run "nodemon app.js"
 * In /flogue run "http-server ./"